bryanpleblanc/Scoot-Todo/README.md

 -   $ npm run start
 -   The app should now be available at http://localhost:3000/.

-### Usage

-Adding a Todo
-To add a new todo, click on the "Add Todo" button located at the top of the page.
-This will open up a form where you can enter the title, description, priority, and due date of the new todo.
-Once you have entered all the required information, click on the "Add" button to add the new todo to the list.

-### Editing a Todo

-To edit an existing todo, click on the edit button located on the right side of the todo row.
-This will open up the same form used to add a new todo, but with the fields pre-populated with the current values of the todo.
-Make any changes you wish to the fields and click on the "Save" button to save the changes.

-### Removing a Todo

-To remove a todo from the list, click on the delete button located on the right side of the todo row.
-This will immediately remove the todo from the list.

-### Sorting the List

-To sort the todo list, click on the column header of the column you wish to sort by.
-For example, to sort by priority, click on the "Priority" column header.
-The list will be sorted in ascending order by default, and clicking on the header again will toggle between ascending and descending order.

-### Filtering the List

-To filter the todo list, type in the search box located at the top of the page.
-The list will update dynamically as you type, showing only the todos whose title or description contains the search term.

 ### Built With

 -   React - A JavaScript library for building user interfaces.